picoruby/picoruby.github.io/pages/r2p2/terminal-emulator.md

 ## For Workshop Participants: What to Bring on the Day

 - Laptop (with setup completed as above)
+  - **IMPORTANT**: If your laptop is configured to prohibit writing to USB memory devices, likely due to your company's security policy, it won't work.
+Please check in advance.
 - USB Cable
   - **Microcontroller side**: Micro-B (Raspberry Pi Pico at EuRuKo 2024 and 2025) or USB-C (M5Stack at mruby Girls Matsue 2025)
   - **PC side**: Compatible with your laptop (Type-A, Type-C, etc.)